musicAeterna was founded in 2004 in Novosibirsk by Teodor Currentzis and has been the resident chorus at Perm Opera since 2011.

-The musicAeterna Choir works regularly with guest conductors, including Vincent Dumestre, Andres Mustonen, Paul Hillier, Raphaël Pichon, Andrea Marcon and Jérémie Rhorer.
+The Choir collaborates regularly with guest conductors, both in Perm and abroad, including Vincent Dumestre, Andres Mustonen, Paul Hillier, Raphaël Pichon, Andrea Marcon and Jérémie Rhorer.